What Wikipedia can’t tell you about making chatbots

-So now that we have brushed upon the basics, let’s get to the technical aspects of how to build a chatbot!
-There are mainly two approaches to this, with different types of chatbots in each.
+So now that we have brushed upon the basics, let’s get to the technical aspects of how to create a chatbot!
+There are mainly two approaches to this, with different types of website chatbots in each.

 First would be the typical Rule-based approach, which requires heavy coding, consuming time, resources and money.
 There are 3 types of chatbots built when you use this manual approach.

 Rule-based approach builds rule-based Chatbots which only respond to specific commands and is basic in nature.
 Then comes the AI chatbots that are smarter and better, reading and responding to natural language.
 The third one are the hybrid chatbots which comprise both, rule based and AI formats.

 While making smart chatbots, a builder has to comprise conversational dialogue training.
 Such dialogue training is done with the help of artificial intelligence, hence the name “AI chatbots”.
 The building process of AI chatbots is pretty innovatory, mainly comprising of these three protocols-

 - Data processing - Data processing is basically a multi-step natural language processing workflow to correctly recognise and infer free input text.
 This process requires serious engineering efforts when the input is multi-line/multi-objective.